-Beer, and alcohol in general, is incredibly cheap.
+Beer, and alcohol in general is incredibly cheap.
 In the Bairro Alto (the city’s main nightlife area) a large beer will go for as little as €1 and these places will usually sell a cheap caipirinha for €1-2 as well.
 These drinks can be heavy on the (cheap) alcohol and sugar, so often it’s worth paying a few euros more and getting something better.
 Portuguese wine is very cheap, especially from the supermarket.
 An everyday drinking bottle of wine will cost around €3, but to get something special you often don’t have to spend too much more.

 For a bica (espresso), expect to pay between €0.50 and €1.00.
 The essential accompanying pastel de nata (custard tart) usually costs between €0.60 and €1.00 as well.

-It’s possible to eat out for less than €5, but generally a midweek meal will cost somewhere between €7 and €10.
+It’s possible to eat out for less than €5, but generally, a midweek meal will cost somewhere between €7 and €10.

 How do you make a living?

 I work as a freelance writer.
-Usually this means writing content for clients (press releases, articles, etc.), but I also try and work on my own projects as well.
+Usually, this means writing content for clients (press releases, articles, etc.), but I also try and work on my own projects as well.
 After living in Germany for several months, I wrote a book on German culture: German Men Sit Down to Pee & Other Insights Into German Culture.
-Unfortunately, these projects have yet to make me enough money to live comfortable.
+Unfortunately, these projects have yet to make me enough money to live comfortably.
 Hopefully, though, one day they will!

 What’s the social scene like?
 How easy is it to make friends?

 Making friends in any new city, especially in one where the language isn’t your mother tongue, is always difficult.
-In Lisbon there are now an increasing number of meetup groups (see Meetup.com and Couchsurfing.com) where you can meet new people, however, not as many as other cities.
-It takes a while to get to know people and the best advice I can give is to stick at it.
+In Lisbon, there are now an increasing number of meetup groups (see Meetup.com and Couchsurfing.com) where you can meet new people, however, not as many as other cities.
+It takes a while to get to know people and the best advice I can give is to stick with it.

-English is widely spoken in Portugal and so there isn’t a complete language barrier, although obviously you’ll find it easier to make friends if you learn to speak Portuguese.
+English is widely spoken in Portugal and so there isn’t a complete language barrier, although obviously, you’ll find it easier to make friends if you learn to speak Portuguese.